fitcha3/CEC470_Project/README.md

 # CEC470_Project: Two-Stage Instruction Decoder
 ## This project involves designing a simple processor simulator with two key functions in C: fetchNextInstruction() and executeInstruction().

+### Deliverables:
+    C code for fetchNextInstruction() and executeInstruction().
+    Answer four provided questions about the instruction set and simulator features.

 ### Simulate a two-step instruction cycle:
     Fetch: Retrieve instructions from memory using the program counter (PC).
     Execute: Perform operations based on the current instruction.